 We have written a lot about the possible connection between viral infections and dementia.
 Several years ago we interviewed a Harvard researcher who believed that beta-amyloid has both antiviral and antimicrobial properties.
 He suggested that the formation of amyloid plaque was the body’s way of fighting off infection.
 You can listen to this intriguing interview at this link.

 We think it is time to think differently about Alzheimer’s disease and dementia.
 Most of the drugs that have been developed to rid the brain of amyloid plaque have fizzled.
-Even the new ones that have been approved by the FDA, Aduhem and Leqembi, have not restored memory or been proven to reverse dementia.
+Even the newest ones that have been approved by the FDA, Aduhem, Leqembi and Kisunla have not restored memory or been proven to reverse dementia.

-Perhaps it is time to explore the connection between viral infections and dementia.
+Perhaps it is time to explore the connection between infections and dementia.
 Why does the body form amyloid plaque?
-Could vaccination help prevent some cases of Alzheimer’s disease?
-What about antiviral medications?
+Could vaccination help prevent some cases of Alzheimer disease?
+Would an antibiotic such as azithromycin be helpful against Chlamydia pneumoniae infections that linger in the lungs, eyes or brain?
 If the NIH and the Alzheimer’s Association begin funding novel approaches to preventing or treating dementia, perhaps we might make more progress against this devastating disease!

 What do you think?
 Please share your thoughts in the comment section below.
 If you think a friend or family member might benefit from this article, please scroll to the top of the page and click on the icons for email or social media posts.
 If you value our work, why not encourage acquaintances to subscribe to our newsletter at this link: